-- Who are married to each other under state law; or - Who are living together and are
+- Who are married to each other under state law; or - Who are living together and are holding themselves out to the community as husband and wife by representing themselves as such to relatives, friends, neighbors or tradespeople

-WV INCOME MAINTENANCE MANUAL CHAPTER 9 - ELIGIBILITY DETERMINATION GROUPS 9.1 holding themselves out to the community as husband and wife by representing themselves as such to relatives, friends, neighbors or tradespeople
+WV INCOME CHAPTER 9 - ELIGIBILITY DETERMINATION GROUPS MAINTENANCE MANUAL 9.1

-WV INCOME MAINTENANCE MANUAL CHAPTE R 9 - ELIGIBILITY DETERMINATION GROUPS 9.1 Spouses must be in the same AG.
+WV INCOME CHAPTER 9 - ELIGIBILITY DETERMINATION GROUPS MAINTENANCE MANUAL 9.1

+Spouses must be in the same AG.
 There are no exceptions.

-C (2) Children Under Age 18, Not Living With a Parent Children, under age 18, who are under the parental control of an adult AG member who is not a parent, and the member who exercises parental control, are assumed to purchase and prepare their food together and, therefore, must be in the same AG.
-(3) Children Under Age 22, Living With a Parent Parents living with their natural or adoptive children or stepchildren who are under 22 years of age and such children living with such parents are assumed to purchase and prepare their food together and, therefore, must be in the same AG.
-9 (4) Elderly and Disabled Individuals Although a group of individuals living together and purchasing food and preparing meals together constitutes a single AG under item b,(1) above, an individual who meets al of the following criteria may have himself, his spouse and children considered a separate Food Stamp AG.
-1 He is: - At least 60 years old; and - Is unable to purchase and prepare meals He must be unable to purchase and prepare meals because he suffers from a disability listed below, or suffers from some other severe, permanent physical of n
+(2) Children Under Age 18, Not Living With a Parent

+Children, under age 18, who are under the parental control of an adult AG member who is not a parent, and the member who exercises parental control, are assumed to purchase and prepare their food together and, therefore, must be in the same AG.

+(3) Children Under Age 22, Living With a Parent

+Parents living with their natural or adoptive children or stepchildren who are under 22 years of age and such children living with such parents are assumed to purchase and prepare their food together and, therefore, must be in the same AG.

+(4)Elderly and Disabled Individuals

+Although a group of individuals living together and purchasing food and preparing meals together constitutes a single AG under item b,(1) above, an individual who meets all of the following criteria may have himself, his spouse and children considered a separate Food Stamp AG.

+He is:

+- At least 60 years old; and - Is unable to purchase and prepare meals.
+He must be unable to purchase and prepare meals because he suffers from a disability listed below, or suffers from some other severe, permanent physical or mental disease or non-disease-related disability.

-WV INCOME MAINTENANCE MANUAL CHAPTER 9 - - ELIGIBILITY DETERMINATION 9 GROUPS 9.1 mental disease or non-disease-related disability.
-Permanent loss of use of both hands, both feet or one hand and one foot. • Amputation of leg at hip. • Amputation of leg or foot because of diabetes mellitus or peripheral vascular diseases.
-Total deafness, not correctable by surgery or hearing aid. • Statutory blindness, except if due to cataracts or detached retina.
-DUE .
-FO DE LETION OF SOME
+- C Permanent loss of use of both hands, both feet or one hand and one foot. - C Amputation of leg at hip. - C Amputation of leg or foot because of diabetes mellitus or peripheral vascular diseases. - C Total deafness, not correctable by surgery or hearing aid. - C Statutory blindness, except if due to cataracts or detached retina.

-MANUAL MATERIAL

-PAGES 5 AND 6 HAVE BEEN
+DUE TO DELETION OF SOME MANUAL MATERIAL PAGES 5 AND 6 HAVE BEEN REMOVED.

-REMOVED.

-WV INCOME MAINTENANCE MANUAL CHAPTER 9 - ELIGIBILITY DETERMINATION GROUPS • IQ 59 or less, established after attaining age 16.
-Spinal cord or nerve root lesions resulting in paraplegia or quadriplegia.
-Multiple sclerosis in which there is damage of the nervous system because of scattered areas of inflammation which recurs and has progressed to varied interference with the function of the nervous system, including severe muscle weakness, paralysis and vision and speech defects.
-Muscular dystrophy with irreversible wasting of the muscles with a significant effect on the ability to use the arms and/or legs. • Impaired renal function due to chronic renal disease, documented by persistent adverse objective findings, resulting in severely reduced function which may require dialysis or kidney transplant. • Amputation of a limb, current age 55 or older and The gross non-excluded income of the others with whom the individual resides, excluding the individual's own income and the income of his spouse and children, cannot exceed the amount shown in the E & D column of Appendix A of Chapter 10.
+- C IQ 59 or less, established after attaining age 16. - Spinal cord or nerve root lesions resulting in paraplegia or quadriplegia. - Multiple sclerosis in which there is damage of the nervous system because of scattered areas of inflammation which recurs and has progressed to varied interference with the function of the nervous system, including severe muscle weakness, paralysis and vision and speech defects. - Muscular dystrophy with irreversible wasting of the muscles with a significant effect on the ability to use the arms and/or legs. - C Impaired renal function due to chronic renal disease, documented by persistent adverse objective findings, resulting in severely reduced function which may require dialysis or kidney transplant. - C Amputation of a limb, current age 55 or older and

+The gross non-excluded income of the others with whom the individual resides, excluding the individual's own income and the income of his spouse and children, cannot exceed the amount shown in the E & D column of Appendix A of Chapter 10.
 The individual, his spouse and children are not included in the total count of those residing together, when comparing gross non-excluded income to the amount in column E & D. Only income, not normally excluded from consideration for the Food Stamp Program, is used to determine the gross income compared to the E & D column amount.

-The individual, who meets these three requirements, his spouse and children may be a separate AG , even if living and eating with others.
+The individual, who meets these three requirements, his spouse and children may be a separate AG, even if living and eating with others.